19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of income derived from asset securitisation transaction

-13P\.—(1) There shall be exempt from tax, subject to such conditions as may be prescribed by regulations, income derived by an approved securitisation company resident in Singapore from asset securitisation transaction entered into during the period from 27th February 2004 to 31st December 2018 (both dates inclusive).
+13P\.—(1) There shall be exempt from tax, subject to such conditions as may be prescribed by regulations, income derived by an approved securitisation company resident in Singapore from asset securitisation transaction entered into during the period from 27th February 2004 to 31st December 2023 (both dates inclusive).

 [34/2005; 34/2008; 19/2013]

+[Act 45 of 2018 wef 12/11/2018]

 (2) Regulations made under subsection (1) may provide for the deduction of expenses, allowances and losses of an approved securitisation company otherwise than in accordance with this Act.